opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 - `quic`
 - `quick`

-This follows the sequence we expect the user to type.
+This follows the same sequence the user types.

 Configuring a field to use edge N-grams is a two-step process.
 First, create an autocomplete analyzer with an edge N-gram filter: